zhengshuai1001/JiKouCompany/README.md

 The biggest room in the world is room for improvement.

 To be wronged is nothing unless you continue to remember it.

+Do the thing you think you cannot do.